 However, it appears that despite all the productive strategic progress, schools and colleges could still potentially face a challenge in meeting all eight of the Gatsby benchmarks by the end of 2020.

 A recent report from the Institute for Public Policy Research warned that two-thirds of secondary schools are still not compliant with their statutory duties and a subsequent freedom of information request by Schools Week highlighted that the Department for Education took no action against schools that ignored their careers duties.
 As a careers practitioner and an ambassador for excellent careers provision, I think more still needs to be done to increase the importance of good careers guidance within educational institutions.

 A clear framework

 With the Careers Strategy and the enabling Gatsby Benchmarks, we have a clear national careers framework with evidence of what can be achieved; what we now need is to use these to help schools and colleges rise to the challenge of making careers guidance a priority within their institutions.
 We need to work with educational establishments to help them integrate careers throughout the curriculum – and not just view it as a bolt-on activity to meet statutory requirements.
 We also need to ensure that schools and colleges can access high quality, impartial guidance from a qualified practitioner – whether that’s by training in-house teaching staff or bringing in external support.

-I am attending an event at the House of Commons tomorrow that will focus on the future of apprenticeships, skills and careers guidance and, as ever, I will be passionately vocal on continuing to the drive forward the careers agenda at government level – while ensuring that what is proposed is practicable on the ground.
+During an event at the House of Commons focusing on the future of apprenticeships, skills and careers guidance, I was, as ever, passionately vocal on continuing to the drive forward the careers agenda at government level – while ensuring that proposals are practicable on the ground.
 We have a really solid starting point and now the responsibility lies with us to make the vision a reality.